Josiah Quincy (1859–1919): Personal life

+Later life and death

+Quincy was an unsuccessful candidate for governor of Massachusetts in 1901.

+In 1906 Quincy served on the Boston Transit Commission.

-Quincy served two terms as mayor of Boston, being elected in December 1895, re-elected in December 1897, and holding office from January 1896 to January 1900.
-He was an unsuccessful candidate for governor of Massachusetts in 1901, and a delegate to the Massachusetts constitutional convention in 1917.
-Quincy was an unsuccessful candidate for Massachusetts attorney general in 1917.
+Quincy was a delegate to the Massachusetts constitutional convention in 1917 and an unsuccessful candidate for Massachusetts attorney general in 1917.
 He was a member of the Massachusetts Society of Colonial Wars.

-Quincy died on September 8, 1919 at age 59.
+Quincy died in his home in Boston on September 8, 1919, at the age of 59.